ianzapolsky/oyster-bot/README.md

 account into the BOT\_NAME variable declarations at the top of both bot.py and setup.py.

-Create a file called .obrc and add the Oyster Python Client library to your PYTHONPATH.
-Also create environment variables for your Twitter and Oyster API authentication keys, following the naming conventions in bot.py.
+Create a file called .obrc that adds the Oyster Python Client library to your PYTHONPATH and exports environment variables for your Twitter and Oyster API authentication keys, following the naming conventions in bot.py.

 Logout and login to the machine again, and then finally run setup.py to